kvelcich/GoalVotes/README.md

-# goalvotes
+# GoalVotes.com
+(Currently Down)

 Website for viewing and voting for various soccer goals.
-Full functionality expected 2016.
+(Currently not hosted, static version available soon)